rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Update User Site Access

-Update the sites to which a user has access in bulk.
+This action is used to update the sites to which a user has access in bulk.
 It can be used to remove sites as well

 ##### Input